-Cancellation policies vary with each rental.
-Many rental home contracts include an option for trip insurance.
-Trip insurance, which ordinarily costs somewhere between 1% - 5% of the base vacation rental price, can provide travellers with reimbursement of their vacation costs (and subsequent rental property costs) for any days missed resulting from personal hospital emergencies or weather, and additionally hurricane evacuation expenses, such as a unanticipated hotel stay or extra gas.
+Ensure you are familiar with the cancellation policy before reserving.
+Rental management companies and home owners often offer their clients the choice to purchase trip insurance.
+Trip insurance, which commonly costs between 1% - 5% of your base rental home price, can provide travellers with reimbursement of their vacation costs (and subsequent rental property costs) for any nights missed a result of personal medical emergencies or weather, and additionally hurricane evacuation costs, such as a unanticipated hotel stay or extra gas.

 During your Stay